-They did and called it “Jar of Hearts” and took it back to her friend at So You Think You Can Dance.
+They did and called it “Jar of Hearts.”
+They took it back to her friend at So You Think You Can Dance.
 This time the friend loved it and played it on the show.

 That’s when they became famous overnight.

-On that night the song becomes one of the best songs on iTunes and Amazon, and her name became the highest searched term on Google.
-She eventually ends up on CBS Early and has since performed live.
-She’s flooded with requests and major labels are courting her.
+On that night, the song became one of the best songs on iTunes and Amazon, and Perri’s name became the highest searched term on Google.
+She eventually ended up on CBS Early and has since performed live.
+She’s flooded with requests, and major labels are courting her.